TTU-CSC/ttu-csc.github.com/_posts/2015-07-19-lab-8-security-system.markdown

     for (int i = 0; i < 4; i++)
     {
-    	//check each value in attempt against the passwd array }
+    	//check each value in attempt against the correctPassword array }

 if one of the values doesn't match up, then we should `break` out of the loop and start the 5-second error sequence before returning to the locked state.